Mortar and Pestle: Remembering Pastor Jack Hayford

 As our day finished, I asked Pastor Jack if he would pray about giving me something to put in my office at TKU.
 This “something” would become a part of every discussion, debate and decision.
 Pastor Jack stood there in his office, looking around at the work of his hands, peered right at me and said, “Jon, I do not need to pray about that.
 I am going to walk out of this office, and I want you to pick anything that you want and take it home with you.”
 What else would I possibly grab but a mortar and pestle from a shelf filled with them?

 So, here it sits in my office.
-A constant reminder to every one of us, from myself to Pastor Robert Morris and the Board of Trustees, to every student that walks through our doors, that like our late founder, we must know this rhythm of discovering our purpose.
+A constant reminder to every one of us, from myself to the Board of Trustees, to every student that walks through our doors, that like our late founder, we must know this rhythm of discovering our purpose.
 To be emptied out, measured out, and crushed up, so that we may be poured out as medicine to a lost and hurting world.

 And today, this object takes on yet another meaning.
 It represents Pastor Jack, a man whose service to God on earth may have ended, but who I believe is now hearing these words: Well done, good and faithful servant.